 Enjoy an orientation walk in the morning to explore Dijon.
 Visit the Ducal Palace, the local market and the old town.
 In the afternoon, enjoy free time before transferring to the river barge and embarking the Danièle.

-You can rejoin the barge at any of the four locks along the way.
+You can rejoin the barge at any of the three locks along the way.
 Opt to use one of the bikes to ride ahead of the walkers.

 Cycle along the Côte de Beaune, stopping at villages and vineyards along the way.
-Explore the vineyard of Puligny Montrachet and Meursault while stopping to sample some wines.
+Explore the vineyards of Chateau de Chassigny-Montrachet while stopping to sample some wines.
 This mostly flat ride is an ideal way to experience quintessential Burgundy.
-Opt for lunch in town before returning to the barge.

 Enjoy a quiet morning on board before a walk to the Chateau de Santenay vineyard with an included wine tasting.
 Continue cruising to Saint-Léger-sur-Dheune.
 Upon arrival, opt to visit the Château de Couches, a spectacular medieval castle surrounded by beautiful countryside.